-The amendments in this proposed Update were approved for publication by the unanimous vote of the seven members of the Financial Accounting Standards Board:
+The amendments in this Update were adopted by the unanimous vote of the seven members of the Financial Accounting Standards Board:

-Richard R. Jones, Chair James L. Kroeker, Vice Chairman Christine A. Botosan Frederick L. Cannon Susan M. Cosper Marsha L. Hunt Dr. Joyce T. Joseph
+Richard R. Jones, ChairHillary H. Salo, Vice ChairChristine A. Botosan

+Frederick L. Cannon

+Susan M. Cosper

+Marsha L. Hunt

+Dr. Joyce T. Joseph